Free and non-binding

 Direct Answer

 A heat pump for a single-family home in Germany typically costs between 27,000 and 40,000 EUR installed.
-With the BEG funding program, homeowners can claim a KfW 458 investment grant of up to 70% of eligible costs.
+With the BEG funding program, homeowners can claim a KfW 458 investment grant of 30 to 80% of eligible costs, depending on income.
 The remaining amount can be financed through a KfW 358 or 359 supplementary loan or a personal renovation loan.
 The sections below walk through how these programs stack, what they cost in 2026, and how to apply step by step.

 KfW 458 GrantKfW 358/359 LoanBEG FundingGEG Compliant